AnimaTardeb/Meiogenix-UGDR/README.md

 ## Galocal ##
 Galocal is a bash script used to map reads to a reference genome, call variants and calculate the depth of covrage.
 A prior installation of those tools in needed before running Galocal [See here ](#Requirements).

-Importantly at the end of this step, Galocal you will output in the results folder: a VCF file and base level depth of coverage file.
+Importantly at the end of this step, Galocal you will output in the result folder : a VCF file and base level depth of coverage file.

-If VCF files and/or depth of coverage files are already present the used can excap this step.
+If VCF files and/or depth of coverage files are already present the user directly run [UGDR ](#UGDR).

 ### Run Galocal ###